seethastars/ps2-udpbd/README.md

 ![ip-settings](.assets/ip-settings.png)

 10. Go to the PS2 and open LaunchELF from the browser or open it holding *R1* during FreeMCBoot/PS2BBL startup screen.
-Then select MISC/ --> PS2Net and let the PS2 idle.
+Then select MISC/ --> PS2Net and let the PS2 idle until an IP address appears on the top screen.

-11. Into `xeb_neutrino/UDPBD Sync App` folder run the following command:
+11. Then into `xeb_neutrino/UDPBD Sync App` directory run the following command:

 ```
 dotnet UDPBD-for-XEB+-CLI.dll -path /mnt/ps2/ -ps2ip 192.168.0.10 -bin2iso